opensupporter/osdi-docs/README.md

 OSDI membership is made up of progressive vendors and organizations as well as invited non-partisan and mainstream industry vendors.

-More Information about OSDI can be found at the website [opensupporter.org](http://opensupporter.org)
+More Information about OSDI can be found at: [opensupporter.org](http://opensupporter.org)

 The Github source for these documents can be found at: [https://github.com/opensupporter/osdi-docs](https://github.com/opensupporter/osdi-docs)